 Here are the key rules all residents and visitors should follow:

-- Campfires are allowed, but must be safe.
+Campfires are permitted but must be safe.

 - Fires must be no larger than 60 cm (2 ft) in diameter;

-- Keep fires at least 5 metres (16 ft) away from any structure, fence, trees, or property line;
+- Keep fires at least 6 metres (20 ft) away from any structure, fence, trees, or property line;

 - Never leave a fire unattended;

-- Always have a means to extinguish it nearby (e.g., water hose, bucket)
+- Always have a means to extinguish it nearby (e.g., water hose, bucket);

 Burning is prohibited during fire bans